luhao007/WoW-Addons/AddOns/GTFO/ReadMe.txt

 * Added Shadowlands spells (world)
 * Added SL spells for Sepulcher of the First Ones
 * Added BC spells for Black Temple

+4.65.4
+* Updated for patch 9.2
+* Added SL spells for Sepulcher of the First Ones
+* Added BC spells for Black Temple